-You should start planning early for your engagement with IEC 62368-1 to avoid missing the new standard adoption dates or finding out that your products do not comply to the new standard requirements, resulting in missed sales opportunities in many of the biggest and most lucrative global markets.
+You should start planning early for your engagement with IEC 62368-1 to avoid finding out that your products do not comply to the new standard requirements, resulting in missed sales opportunities in many of the biggest and most lucrative global markets.

 Manufacturing costs can be reduced

 - Gain the potential of reduced manufacturing costs.

 - Introduce new technology and products to market more quickly.

 - Increase flexibility in design and construction.

 - Allow your design teams time to learn the new standard and adapt their work.

 IEC 62368-1 standard is large and complex.
 Among other things, it: